UCI-GDIM32-W25/hw1-MOB-IUS/README.md

 Plant:

-8. Generated at the position of the player when SPACE is hit and there are remaining seeds
+8. Gameobject generated from prefab at the position of the player when SPACE is hit and there are remaining seeds
 9. No movement or collision with the player

 ## Devlog
-Prompt: Include the HW1 break-down exercise you wrote during the Week 1 - Lecture 2 (Jan 9) in-class activity (above).
-If you did not attend and perform this activity, review the lecture slides and write your own plan for how you believe HW1 should be built.
-If your initially proposed plan turned out significantly different than the activity answers given by Prof Reid, you may want to note what was different.
-Then, write about how the plan you wrote in the break-down connects to the code you wrote.
-Cite specific class names and method names in the code and GameObjects in your Unity Scene.
+My break down is different from Prof Reid's in that mine is less detailed.
+I may want to add in more details next time when writing the break down.
+I find my break down connects to the code I write.
+When I am implementing the player behaviors, I find that my bullets 1 and 2 connect to the _Update_ function in _Player_ class.
+The bullet 3 is a feature that needs no additional implementation.
+When implementing UI, I find that there should be connection between _Player_ and _PlantCountUI_ classes.
+I first implemented _UpdateSeeds_ function in _PlantCountUI_ class so I can use it as a method as a black box in the _Player_ script.
+This is a underlined function not specifically mentioned in my break down.
+My bullets 4 associates with the _Start_ function in _Player_ class.
+My bullets 5 to 7 connect with _PlantSeed_ function in the _Player_ class.
+Bullet 7 makes it necessay to use a if statement to check number of remaining seeds in _PlantSeed_ function.
+The last thing I implemented is the plant prefab.
+My bullet 8 connects with the plant prefab I made, which is connected to variable _plantPrefab_ in _Player_ class through Unity inspector.
+My bullet 9 is a feature of the plant which needs no additional implementation.
+Through homework 1, I find break down very useful in helping me organize the work.